 The unshakeable defensive anchor of the US women's soccer dynasty, whose tactical intelligence and quiet leadership secured two World Cup titles.

-In an era of American soccer defined by flashy forwards and charismatic stars, Becky Sauerbrunn was the indispensable foundation.
-Operating at center-back, her game was built on anticipation, flawless positioning, and a calmness that settled entire backlines.
-She didn't need to make last-ditch tackles because she was rarely out of position to begin with.
-Her club career, spanning stints in three professional leagues, was marked by consistency and titles, most notably with FC Kansas City.
-But her legacy is cemented with the US Women's National Team.
-As a co-captain and later captain, she provided a steadying hand for a squad in transition, starting every match in the 2015 and 2019 World Cup triumphs.
-Off the field, she was a powerful advocate for equality, serving on the US Soccer Federation's board and fighting tirelessly for equal pay, proving her leadership extended far beyond the touchline.
+Becky Sauerbrunn started every match in the US Women's National Team's 2015 and 2019 World Cup triumphs.
+At center-back, her game was built on anticipation, flawless positioning, and a calmness that settled entire backlines.
+She rarely needed last-ditch tackles.
+Her club career, spanning stints in three professional leagues, brought consistency and titles, most notably with FC Kansas City.
+As a co-captain and later captain, she provided a steadying hand for a squad in transition.
+Off the field, she served on the US Soccer Federation's board and fought tirelessly for equal pay.
+Her leadership extended far beyond the touchline.

 1981–1996